We explain why location matters when testing your page.

 - Differences in hardware (as described below) can move the Performance metrics significantly; the more scripts you have, the more processing must be done.

 - Slight differences in test server hardware in certain locations

-- Vancouver and London servers are run by GTmetrix, and are co-located in data centres respective to their location.
+- Our Vancouver server is run by GTmetrix, and is co-located in a data centre respective to its location.

 - All other test server regions are using Azure (except for Stockholm, which is using AWS).